Ugly (film): Plot

 Chaitanya uses a girl's audition to demand ransom from Rahul.
 Rahul, who is at Rakhee's place, tells Chaitanya about the call, which is tapped by the police.
 Chaitanya tells him to talk to Bose, who can arrange the money.
 Later, Rakhee urges Shalini to pay the ransom.
 Chaitanya is subsequently arrested by the police, and Rahul, who escapes, is later arrested after he tries to rob a jewelry store.
 Rakhee calls Rahul, and using the same recorded voice, demands ransom.
 Siddhant also makes a ransom call of ₹50 lakh (US$60,000) to Shalini, who asks her father for ₹65 lakh (US$78,000).
 She asks Rakhee to hide the ₹15 lakh (US$18,000) and delivers the rest.
 Rakhee eventually flees, stealing the money.
 Bose asks her about the money, but she does not answer and shoots him in the shoulder.
 Siddhant is then arrested with the money.
 Jadhav tells Rahul to deliver the money to the kidnapper, but Chaitanya evades police interception and throws away his phone.
 Rahul, Chaitanya, and Rakhee now have the money, and Rahul calls Bose to taunt him.
 Realising that Bose is unaware of Kali's whereabouts, Rahul murders Chaitanya, while Rakhee quietly leaves with the money.

-With new intel that confirms Shrilal and her aunt's involvement in recent child abductions, the police revisit the marketplace and talk to a woman who knew the toy seller and find out that they have a history of abducting children.
+With new intel that confirms the toy seller and her aunt's involvement in recent child abductions, the police revisit the marketplace and talk to a woman who knew the toy seller and find out that they have a history of abducting children.
 The woman finally leads the police to Kali inside the sidecar of a bike, where she is found dead.
-Bose arrives with his entire team and The police discover that she had indeed been kidnapped by the toy seller Shrilal, the very first suspect who had previously died in the chase.
-The movie ends with Bose flicking away his cigarette as we hear the female inspector say "we could have saved her", symbolising how everyone's ugliness caused a little innocent girl to lose her life at a tender age.
+Bose arrives with his entire team and The police discover that she had indeed been kidnapped by the toy seller.
+The film ends with Bose flicking away his cigarette as a female inspector is heard wondering if Kali could have been saved.